versable/docker-mediawiki-stack/README.md

 Docker requires a 64-bit OS and version 3.10 or higher of the Linux kernel.
 To check: uname -r

-I recommend running the runfirst.bash.
+I recommend running the runfirst.sh.
 It does work for you with setting visual editor as well as a couple other things.
 Wiki is on port 80. phpmyadmin is on port 8080. root mysql pw is in the docker-compose.yml.
 Database host is supposed to be "mysql".
-It will be preset if you run runfirst.bash
+It will be preset if you run runfirst.sh

 ```